Skip to content

 The Power of Print

-The fabric printing technique offers endless possibilities for creating diverse and unique patterns and motifs on woven fabric.
-The limitless potential within fabric printing can be observed in many parts of our everyday lives – from home textiles to clothing that likely hides printed designs.
-Danish fabric printing from the early 20th century onward was particularly instrumental in shaping the internationally recognized Danish interior culture, where play with colors, repeated motifs, and images also allowed space for poetry and humor.
+The textile printing technique offers endless possibilities for creating diverse and unique patterns and motifs on woven fabric.
+The limitless potential within textile printing can be observed in many parts of our everyday lives – from home textiles to clothing that likely hides printed designs.
+Danish textile printing from the early 20th century onward was particularly instrumental in shaping the internationally recognized Danish interior culture, where play with colors, repeated motifs, and images also allowed space for poetry and humor.

 Photos: